Rudi Weissenstein: Biography

-Rudi Weissenstein was born in 1910 in the Bohemian-Moravian town of Jihlava and grew up as one of four children.
-From 1929 to 1931 he completed an apprenticeship as a book printer at the Graphische Lehr- und Versuchsanstalt in Vienna.
+Rudi Weissenstein was born on 17 February 1910 in the Bohemian-Moravian town of Jihlava and grew up as one of four children.
+From 1929 to 1931, he completed an apprenticeship as a book printer at the Graphische Lehr- und Versuchsanstalt in Vienna.
 He then completed his military service in the Czechoslovak army and then worked as a photographer at the Prague and Vienna newspapers.
-Since 1934 Weissenstein planned his emigration to Palestine and he left Europe in the late 1935, reaching Haifa in January 1936.
-He continued to work as a photographer and journalist and in 1940 married Miriam Arnstein (1913-2011), who had studied dance and acrobatics in Vienna and had emigrated to Palestine before Weissenstein.
+Since 1934, Weissenstein planned his emigration to Palestine and he left Europe in the late 1935, reaching Haifa in January 1936.
+He continued to work as a photographer and journalist and in 1940 married Miriam Arnstein (1913–2011), who had studied dance and acrobatics in Vienna and had emigrated to Palestine before Weissenstein.
 Together they opened Photo House Pri-Or in Tel Aviv on Allenby street in 1940.
-Weissenstein documented the Jewish everyday and cultural life in Tel Aviv, including numerous prominent personalities - artists and politicians, such as Marc Chagall, Max Brod, Eleanor Roosevelt, Isaac Stern and the painter Nahum Gutman.
+Weissenstein documented the Jewish everyday and cultural life in Tel Aviv, including numerous prominent personalities – artists and politicians, such as Marc Chagall, Max Brod, Eleanor Roosevelt, Isaac Stern and the painter Nahum Gutman.
 He photographed for the Israel Philharmonic Orchestra since the first concert conducted by Arturo Toscanini.
 Weissenstein's most well-known photograph is that of the Declaration of Independence of the State of Israel on May 14, 1948, by David Ben Gurion, where he was the only accredited photographer.

 Legacy

-Rudi Weissenstein died in 1992 and his estate - a photo archive of more than 250,000 negatives was managed and maintained by his widow until her death in 2011.
+Rudi Weissenstein died in 1992 and his estate – a photo archive of more than 250,000 negatives was managed and maintained by his widow until her death in 2011.
 Since 2011, the archive and Photo House is managed by his grandson Ben Peter Weissenstein in a new store on Tshernichovski Street, received from the Tel Aviv municipality.
-Miriam Weissenstein and Ben Peter Weissenstein were part of the documentary film "Life In Stills" by Tamar Tal, dealing among other things with the history of the photo house, which Rudi Weissenstein had opened.
+Miriam Weissenstein and Ben Peter Weissenstein were part of the documentary film "Life In Stills" by Tamar Tal, dealing among other things with the history of Rudi Weissenstein's photo house.